rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 6. The leader site sends Watchdog (according to section :ref:`watchdog`)

+7. Asynchronous message exchange can begin.
+This means that commands and statuses are allowed to be sent

-7. Aggregated status (according to section :ref:`aggregated-status-message`) If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.
+8. Aggregated status (according to section :ref:`aggregated-status-message`) If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.